scott-volteo/KillerPortals/guidebook.md

 # Information Finds the User

-In this lab, we'll be leveraging a set of capabilitieis to effectively bring information to the user.
-By leveraging what the platform knows about the user, the Portal can present information that is uniqueley relevant to them.
+In this lab, we'll be leveraging a set of capabilities to effectively bring information to the user.
+By leveraging what the platform knows about the user, the Portal can present information that is uniquely relevant to them.
 These are just a few ways this information can be used; when working with your customers, think about how they might leverage these capabilities to create a tailored experience.

 ## 2.1 - Vegetarians Don't Eat Meat - Use User Criteria to filter their Menu